EladDavid-SW/RecipesAI-Backend/README.md

 - Integration with ChatGPT for recipe generation.
 - Integration with DALL·E for dynamic image generation.
-- Efficient management of grocery resources and associated images.
+- Efficient management of ingredient resources and associated images.
 - Storage of images in an S3 bucket.
 - Background worker for image generation.
 - Real-time functionality using WebSocket.